 Keyboard and mouse layout

 Now, this is a tough one because everyone has their own little quirks.
-You see, the proper position for your keyboard is to be centred with your screen.
+You see, the proper position for your keyboard is to be centered with your screen.

 Anyways, your keyboard should be positioned approximately 4- 5 inches from the edge of your desk.
 Your hands or wrist are never meant to touch the desk in front of your keyboard, but 99% of people I see typing in offices type in that position for at least some part of their day.